12 most common macOS Sierra problems and how to fix them

 While for most, it’s a usual pleasurable experience, for some, this update had downsides.
 Here, we’ll go over macOS Sierra’s known issues (the unknown are yet to be discovered, I’m afraid) and try to find the right fix for each.

-Sierra installation troubles: what could go wrong?
+Sierra troubles: what can go wrong?

-macOS Sierra installation is slow
+- macOS Sierra installation is slow

 This is a frankly common Sierra problem among users who are trying to upgrade from a machine that is generally a bit slow or cluttered.
 What options do you have?
 Well, if you have already started the process, the only reasonable option you have is to wait, sorry.

-macOS Sierra install frozen
+3. macOS Sierra install frozen

 In case it seems like the progress bar of the Sierra installation is stuck and won’t move for ages, there is a chance it froze.

-Restart, this time hold Shift button when Mac starts.
+Restart.
+This time, hold Shift button when Mac starts.
 This will launch your Mac in Safe Mode.
 Open App Store and try updating while still in Safe Mode.

-Mac won’t start after Sierra installation
+4. Mac won’t start after Sierra installation

-If the installation has finished, but instead of Sierra you only see a dull grey screen, you can resort to hardcore restoring methods.
-One of them should fix Sierra issue with a failing startup.
+If the installation has finished, but instead of Sierra, you only see a dull grey screen, you can resort to hardcore restoring methods.
+One of them should fix Sierra issue with a failing startup: